FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

-# Setting Up SOC Automation with Wazuh, TheHive, and Shuffle
+# SOC Automation Environment Setup with Wazuh, TheHive, and Shuffle

-I successfully set up and configured a Security Operations Center (SOC) automation project, integrating Wazuh as the security monitoring tool, TheHive for case management, and Shuffle for orchestration and automation.
-This lab project involved creating a logical diagram of the SOC setup, implementing automation integration, and configuring automated response actions.
-The setup included a network environment comprising a Windows 10 client, Wazuh server, and TheHive server.
-The project aimed to demonstrate the automation of incident detection, enrichment, and response in a SOC environment.
+I successfully set up a Security Operations Center (SOC) with automation capabilities using Wazuh, TheHive, and Shuffle.
+This comprehensive setup allows for efficient security monitoring, case management, and orchestration of responses to security events.
+The lab is designed to be virtualized using VirtualBox on a Windows 10 host, with various components including a Windows 10 client machine equipped with Sysmon for logging, and Wazuh and TheHive servers deployed on Ubuntu in the cloud.
+This document provides detailed steps for setting up each component, including network design, installation guides, and configuration processes to achieve a robust SOC automation environment.

 ## Tools